graphiti-api/graphiti/guides/concepts/testing.md

 ### 2.6 API Test Helpers

-When executing an API test request, always use the `jsonapi_`
+When executing an API test request, always use the `jsonapi_` doppelgänger:
-dopplegangers:

 * `jsonapi_get(url, params:)` instead of `get`
 * `jsonapi_post(url, payload)` instead of `post`